temporalio/documentation/docs-src/cloud/datadog.md

 Review the logs to confirm the integration is functioning as expected.

-You can use a [pre-built dashboard](https://github.com/temporalio/samples-server/blob/main/cloud/observability/promql-to-dd-go/examples/datadog_dashboard.json) to visualize your metrics in DataDog.
+Use a [pre-built dashboard](https://github.com/temporalio/samples-server/blob/main/cloud/observability/promql-to-dd-go/examples/datadog_dashboard.json) to visualize your metrics in DataDog.

 ## Conclusion